EmpathyApp/EmpathyApp/README.md

 EmpathyApp
 ==========

-Empathy App connects trained empathizers to people in need of empathy

-Technically Empathy App is a Wordpress plugin and is integrated into websites with the help of Wordpress shortcodes
+Empathy App is a Wordpress plugin and is integrated into websites with the help of Wordpress shortcodes

 #### Technology stack

+* LAMP
-LAMP + Wordpress
+* Wordpress

 Also relies on these wp plugins: